adamkicklighter/AI_Image_Detection/README.md

 - Performant AI detection systems will need a large sample of generated content across models and styles to mitigate sampling bias
 - Training data will need to be consistently updated to keep pace with changing technology
 - Watermarks or other signatures may simplify detection and remove the onus from ML solutions
+- For further information, please review the Presentation "Seeing is Believing" found in this repository.

 ## Test Model Performance
 Accuracy/Loss on test data